harlo/FOIAbility-Workshop/README.md

 ### Python packages

 All of the python modules you'll need are listed in `requirements.txt`.
-To install them, simply run `pip install --user -r requirements.txt` and follow any prompts.
+To install them, simply run `sudo pip install -r requirements.txt` and follow any prompts.

 ## Installing the Stanford NER package